Making great literacy lessons easy. Why join Plazoom?

 By Sue Drury

-Can they see themselves writing a cover letter, a resignation letter, a business letter?
+Can they see themselves writing an application letter, resignation letter or business letter?
 Or does the idea of formal letter writing, let alone a handwritten letter, seem completely pointless?

 Sell writing letters to them